jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.1 AbsoluteValue

-Calculates the absolute value of every cell in a raster.
+Calculates the absolute value of every cell in a raster..

 *Parameters*: